Aorjx/Auto-Refresh/README.md

 Graceful Fallback: Handles situations where the Last-Modified header is missing or the fetch request fails.

-This solution can be particularly useful for single-page applications (SPAs) or dynamic websites where resources are updated frequently, but a full page reload is not desired.
+This solution is ideal for developers working on websites or web applications who want to streamline the development process, avoid constant manual page reloads (e.g., F5), and ensure that changes to resources like CSS and JavaScript are instantly reflected without interrupting their workflow.